ReGeorged/Htm-Logs-To-Json-TestComplete/README.md

 ![JsonLog](screenshots/TestComplete%20suite%20log%20with%20json%20by%20side%20.png)

-## To run the script Download ConvertLogsToJson And Run:
+## To get JSON logs: Download ConvertLogsToJson.ps1 And Run:

 ``` powershell
  .\ConvertLogsToJson.ps1 -f "C:\your\path\to\_TestLog.js" -o "C:\your\path\for\exampleOutput\logs.json"